Your Cart (0)

 How Multi-Agent AI Systems Work

-A multi-agent system for, say, customer support might include a triage agent that classifies incoming requests, a research agent that retrieves relevant documentation, a drafting agent that writes a response, and a review agent that checks the response before sending.
+A multi-agent system for customer support might include a triage agent that classifies incoming requests using GPT-4 or Claude Sonnet, a research agent that retrieves relevant documentation from a vector store, a drafting agent that writes a response, and a review agent that checks the response against policy before sending.
 Each agent operates semi-autonomously, and the system can handle cases that do not fit a predefined template.
+In a real deployment we built for a B2B SaaS client, a three-agent pipeline handled 62 percent of tier-one support tickets end to end, escalated 28 percent with a pre-drafted reply, and flagged 10 percent for human triage when confidence scores fell below a threshold.
+That compares to an earlier RPA attempt that simply could not read the tickets because they arrived as free-form email.

 Side-by-Side Comparison